Tubbz-alt/mtdbot/readme.md

 * @\<BotUsername\> /coins - get user's coins
 * @\<BotUsername\> /give_coins @\<recipient\> \<amount\> - transaction
 * @\<BotUsername\> /shuffle_teams \<SHUFFLE_SEC_CODE\> \<"mixed"\> - make teams, team size is defined in config.py.
-    Mixed parameter - make teams of it and nonit users
+    Mixed parameter - make teams of it and nonit users.
+If you don't want mixed teams, just do not add this parameter

 ## Requirements